Please check ahead for availability, closures and any new safety procedures.

-Roll up your sleeves and be prepared to get messy.
+Roll up your sleeves and be ready to get messy.
 This ’50-themed eatery treats southern barbecue like art.
 It uses hickory smoke to build flavour in its brisket, ribs and pulled pork.
-At tables adorned with checkered tablecloths, nibble on signature dishes like fried chicken.
+You’re guaranteed to taste their passion for doing BBQ right in every bite.

 Set in a historic, repurposed power station, diners most often come for the Sunday brunch buffet or one of the mid-week specials, like all-you-can-eat-mussels on Tuesdays or Wednesday wing night.
 An ample menu ensures all palates are pleased.